 In the process of saying goodbye our kids have been able to have sleepovers and time with their friends.
 This has certainly eased the sadness, but it also brings up new questions.
 Will I have friends in our new town?
 Who will they be?
 Will they like the same things I do?

-One of the hardest thing we encounter as parents is the need to release our children back to God.
+One of the hardest things we encounter as parents are the need to release our children back to God.
 To trust that God has our children’s best interest in mind when he calls us as parents to a new path is a daily surrender of my boys back to God.

 As hard as it can be to move our family again, I’m comforted by the fact that God loves his children and seeks to draw us closer to him.
 God gave us our boys.
 He’s fully aware they move when we move.
 God is just as concerned as we are that our boys have friends that surround them with support and welcome them to their new home.
 He hears the cries of our son’s hearts even when they haven’t expressed them to us.